nilsonmolina/hercules/10-apples-of-hesperides/README.md

 1. Copy the public key to the VM.
 (Might have to change network adapter, see troubleshooting below)
     ```bash
+    # If NAT network
-    ssh-copy-id hercules@10.113.100.139
+    ssh-copy-id -p 1313 hercules@localhost
     ```
 1. And now you can ssh into the VM.
     ```bash
-    ssh hercules@10.113.100.139
+    ssh hercules@localhost
     ```

 ### Troubleshooting
-**If you have an issue copying the public key to the VM, you need to change your network adapter from NAT to Bridged.**
+**If you changed your network adapter from NAT to Bridged.
+Things are different**
-1. Change the network adapter to Bridged:
+1. You can check if your network adapter is set to Bridged:
 `Settings -> Network -> Adapter 1 -> Attached to: -> Bridged`.
 1. Get the IP Address of the machine:
     ```bash